rosera/serverless-bootcamp/web-2-serverless/01-lab/README.md

 ## Scenario

-Build a simple web page to convert Hectares to Acres
+In this lab you will build a web page.
+The web page will convert Hectares to Acres.
 The code below represents a simple web form.
-The user will be required to:
+In the exmaple the user will be required to:

 * Enter a numeric value
-* Press the button to show an output
+* Press the button to display an output

+At the end of this example you will have a web page that renders the example content.

 ## Building the web page